mattermost/docs/source/playbooks/get-started-with-playbooks.rst

 Status updates
 --------------

-Regular updates are important communication tools, especially in the middle of an outage.
-Channels can get very busy and overwhelming, and if you have more than one incident at a time it's often too noisy for stakeholders to keep track of everything.
+Regular updates are important communication tools, especially in the middle of an incident like an outage.
+Channels can get very busy and overwhelming, and if you have more than one incident at a time, it's often too noisy for stakeholders to keep track of everything.

 Use the **Broadcast update to other channels** option to cut through the noise and share critical information with both channel members and other users in a dedicated channel.